drone-ah/wordsonsand/blog/content/posts/wordsonsand/projector-hugo.md

 ## Auto link to YouTube

-One nice thing I'd like is to relatively link to YouTube video file in my content, and have that send the user to YouTube.
+I'd like to be able to link to a local markdown file, and have that resolve to the correct YouTube URL.

 ### From Posts